 - Other: 1%

 Breaches that involved the loss of healthcare data affected the most individuals: 6.1 million.
 Theft affected 2.4 million, unknown cause affected 1.9 million, and loss affected 1.2 million.
-Unauthorized access, hacking, improper disposal and other combined affected about 464,000 individuals.
+Unauthorized access, hacking, improper disposal, and others combined affected about 464,000 individuals.

 The association between laptop computers and healthcare data breaches seems obvious, but access to other portable electronic devices such as thumb drives, backup tapes, CDs, DVDs, and X-Ray films accounted for 28% of the breaches and affected 8.2 million people.